 Week 2: August 12 – August 16, 2019

 Arrive on Sunday night and depart either Friday evening or Saturday morning!
 That means that we offer FIVE full and jam packed (forgive the pun) days of musical instruction in guitar, fiddle, piano, mandolin, banjo and voice/choral, plus the joy of the “arrival hangout” and the end-of-camp chill.

-- daily group lessons with your instructor (2-3 hrs per day)
+- daily group lessons with your instructor (4 sessions per day)

-- optional daily workshops with other instructors (1 hr per day)
+- optional daily workshops with other instructors (1 session per day)

 Also included in registration: